pigeonflight/Recipe-Website-Tutorial/docs/tutorials/setting-up-dev-environment.rst

 Discussion
 -----------

-- What is the benefit of using the `pcreate` command to create a directory structure.
+- What is the benefit of using the `pcreate` command to create a directory structure?

 - We used pip to install packages, in python circles packages are often called `eggs`, can you guess why?